RoyalHaskoningDHV/sam/README.md

 ### Configuration

-A configuration file can be created as `.config`.
+A configuration file can be created as `.config` and should be located in your working directory.
 This configuration file only stores api credentials for now, but more options may be added in the future.
 The configuration file is parsed using the [Python3 configparser](https://docs.python.org/3/library/configparser.html), and an example configuration is shown below:

 ```ini
 [regenradar]